 9).
 Blood Compact Monument

 Known locally as Sandugo (one blood), it is basically just a monument that symbolizes a blood pact that was made in 1565 between Spanish explorer Miguel Lopez de Legazpi and Datu Sikatuna who was the chieftain of Bohol at the time.

 So there you have it, another great nearby alternative to Boracay.
 Stay tuned for next week’s blog to see what I have in store as another alternative.
-Please don’t forget to like and share this article and please feel free to leave comments below.